Andy4495/MspTandV/README.md

 [![Arduino Compile Sketches](https://github.com/Andy4495/MspTandV/actions/workflows/arduino-compile-sketches.yml/badge.svg)](https://github.com/Andy4495/MspTandV/actions/workflows/arduino-compile-sketches.yml)
 [![Check Markdown Links](https://github.com/Andy4495/MspTandV/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/MspTandV/actions/workflows/CheckMarkdownLinks.yml)

-This library provides simple, easy-to-use functions to return the calibrated internal temperature and Vcc level on supported MSP430 processor types.
+This library provides simple, easy-to-use functions to return the calibrated internal temperature and `Vcc` level on supported MSP430 processor types.

 This library makes use of the factory-programmed calibration settings unique to each chip, and runs all of its calculations using integer math.

-Getting accurate Vcc readings is particularly useful when powering a project with batteries, so that you can get an indication of the current battery level and know when it is time to change batteries.
+Getting accurate `Vcc` readings is particularly useful when powering a project with batteries, so that you can get an indication of the current battery level and know when it is time to change batteries.

 Supported MSP430 processor types: F5529, FR4133, FR6989, FR2433, FR5969, G2553, G2452.

-**See [Note](#note-on-g2553g2452-low-voltage-operation) below for considerations with G2553/G2452 low voltage operation.**
+**See [Note](#clock-frequency-and-low-voltage-operation) below regarding clock frequencies when running the  G2553/G2452 in low voltage configurations.**

 ## Usage